Interstate 55 corridor between Jackaon and Grenada, Mississippi, 1967

-Northbound Interstate 55 (and U.S. 61-64-70-79) crosses the Mississippi River on this cantilever truss bridge (built in 1949 and thus predates the Interstate).
+Northbound Interstate 55 (and U.S. 61-64-70-79) crosses the Mississippi River on this cantilever truss bridge built in 1949.
 The bridge does not meet modern Interstate standards due to its lack of shoulders.
-However, this bridge is the only Interstate Highway bridge in Tennessee to be on the National Register of Historic Places.2 Interstate 55 crosses the Mississippi River again on another bridge that connects St. Louis, Missouri, with East St. Louis, Illinois.
+However, this span is the only Interstate Highway bridge in Tennessee to be on the National Register of Historic Places.1 Interstate 55 crosses the Mississippi River again on the Poplar Street Bridge that connects St. Louis, Missouri, with East St. Louis, Illinois.
 Photo taken by Steve Hanudel (08/19/05).

 Parallel U.S. Routes

 Interstate 55 parallels U.S. 51 from New Orleans north to Memphis, then follows U.S. 61 from Memphis north to St. Louis.
 Between Memphis and St. Louis, U.S. 51 remains east of the Mississippi River, while Interstate 55 stays west of the river.
-At St. Louis, Interstate 55 replaced U.S. 66 all the way to Chicago.
+Once at St. Louis, I-55 replaced U.S. 66 all the way to Chicago.
 U.S. 51 and Interstate 55 meet again at Bloomington-Normal, and U.S. 51 north of that city has been largely subsumed by Interstate 39.

-The first section of Interstate 55 approved for construction in Mississippi was a 27-mile segment through Hernando, Coldwater, and Senatobia.
-The contract was advertised in late 1956, and groundbreaking for construction followed in July 1957 in Coldwater.3
+The first section of Interstate 55 approved for construction in Mississippi was a 27-mile segment through Hernando, Coldwater and Senatobia.
+The contract was advertised in late 1956, and groundbreaking for construction followed in July 1957 in Coldwater.2

 Interstate 55 was completed between Exit 49 (U.S. 61), north of New Madrid, Missouri, to U.S. 60 at Sikeston, Missouri on September 1, 1960.
-An eight mile stretch of freeway opened that day, tieing in with a prexisting seven mile stretch.4 Further north in St. Louis, Interstate 55 was completed between the Jefferson County line and downtown by 1967.4
+An eight mile stretch of freeway opened that day, tieing in with a preexisting seven mile stretch.3 Further north in St. Louis, Interstate 55 was completed between the Jefferson County line and downtown by 1967.4

 Interstate 55 in Chicago, Illinois, follows the Stevenson Expressway.
-This freeway, which was originally known as the Southwest Expressway, extended from the Cook-DuPage County Line northeast to Interstate 90-94/Dan Ryan Expressway.
+This freeway, which was originally known as the Southwest Expressway, extended from the Cook-DuPage County Line northeast to Interstates 90 & 94 (Dan Ryan Expressway).
 The expressway opened to traffic on September 1, 1964.
 Exactly one year later, the Southwest Expressway was renamed the Adlai E. Stevenson Expressway on September 1, 1965, in memory of the former Illinois state governor.
-The short extension from Interstate 90-94/Dan Ryan Expressway east to U.S. 41/Lake Shore Drive was completed in 1966, thus completing Interstate 55 in Chicago.6,7
+The last section of I-55 completed in Chicago was the short extension from I-90/94 (Dan Ryan Expressway) east to U.S. 41 (Lake Shore Drive) in 1966.5,6

-Six miles separate Rudduck from the final mainline interchange of Interstate 55.
-Forthcoming Exit 1 represents the southbound departure of U.S. 51 to Laplace.
+Six miles separate Rudduck from the southbound split of U.S. 51 from Interstate 55 to LaPlace.
 Photo taken by Chris Patriarca (05/13/03).

 Entering the half-diamond interchange with U.S. 51 south and Old U.S. 51 north along Interstate 55 south.
-Travelers continuing on the freeway default onto Interstate 10 east within a mile.
+I-10 travels ten miles east to Kenner and along the north side of LaPlace nearby.
 Photo taken by Chris Patriarca (05/13/03).

 Perspective from Interstate 10 west

-This single post guide sign is the first indication to westbound Interstate 10 travelers of the pending split with Interstate 55 north (Exit 210).
-Interstate 55 commences as along a viaduct, continuing a stretch of elevated highway another 23 miles from I-10 to Pontchatoula.
+Crossing over southwestern reaches of Lake Pontchartain, Interstate 10 advances two miles west to Exit 210 with I-55 north.
+Interstate 55 commences along a viaduct, continuing the stretch of elevated highway along I-10 another 23 miles to Pontchatoula.
 Photo taken by Steve Hanudel (08/15/05).

-Since there is no direct access from Interstate 10 east onto Interstate 55 north, motorists must use U.S. 51 north from Laplace (Exit 209) to its on-ramp to I-55 to make the connection.
-Photo taken 10/22/03.
+There is no direct access from Interstate 10 east to Interstate 55 north.
+Instead motorists must navigate along U.S. 51 north from Exit 209 to complete the movement.
+Photo taken 05/09/15.

 Perspective from Interstate 55 north

-This is the final reassurance shield for north Interstate 55 (after the Cermak Road exit below the Rock Island Railroad overpass).
+The final reassurance shield for north Interstate 55 stands beyond the Cermak Road exit below the Rock Island Railroad overpass.
 Photo taken 09/03/05.

 Perspective from U.S. 41 south